yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

 For instance, tf.clip() is a Python-only op that expresses "clip" logic in terms of “tf.minimum” and “tf.maximum” ops which are TF-native ops.

-Because these ops can encompass arbitrary Python logic, it doesn’t make sense to implement the same caching strategy for them as for TF-native ops, and instead we monkey-patch them to use functions from our immediatemmediate environment, instead of deferring to original "tf." namespace.
+Because these ops can encompass arbitrary Python logic, it doesn’t make sense to implement the same caching strategy for them as for TF-native ops, and instead we monkey-patch them to use functions from our imperativemmediate environment, instead of deferring to original "tf." namespace.

 More specifically for Python-only op "reduce_sum" the flow looks like this:

-1. User initializes environment, tf=immediate.Environment()
+1. User initializes environment, tf=imperative.Environment()

 2. User calls tf.reduce_sum